-Primary Sources: The primary water source for 35% of PAPs is provided by the water service provider.
+Primary Sources: The primary water source for all the PAPs is provided by the water service provider.
+Observation revealed that Chogoria town is well served with water.

-Alternative Water Sources: In probing alternative water sources, the breakdown was given as follows:
+Alternative Water Sources: In probing alternative water sources, the breakdown was provided as follows: